Citation, DOI and article data

 When it is symptomatic, it is termed a "Schatzki ring".

-Schatzki rings are located at the gastro-oesophageal junction, illustrated by the fact that there is squamous epithelium above and columnar epithelial below the ring.
+Schatzki rings are located at the gastro-esophageal junction, illustrated by the fact that there is squamous epithelium above and columnar epithelial below the ring.
 They should not be confused with

-- A-rings, which are found a few centimetres proximal to the B-ring
+- A-rings, which are found a few centimeters proximal to the B-ring

-- oesophageal webs, which are lined on both sides by oesophageal mucosa 6-8
+- esophageal webs, which are lined on both sides by esophageal mucosa 6-8

-- full-column barium swallow will reveal a circumferential narrowing at the gastro-oesophageal junction, often a few centimeters above the diaphragmatic hiatus
+- full-column barium swallow will reveal a circumferential narrowing at the gastro-esophageal junction, often a few centimeters above the diaphragmatic hiatus

 History and etymology